Node-Fi/Documentation/docs/sdk/react-native/getting-started/react-native-sdk-or-or-installation.md

 :::warning Warning

-This documentation refers to a state of our SDK which is still in beta.
+This documentation refers to a state of our SDK which is currently in **_alpha_**.
 Documentation and sdk functions are subject to change pending developer feedback.

 :::

 Install the SDK and React-Native wrapper via your preferred package manager

 ```
-$ yarn add @node-fi/sdk-core@beta @node-fi/react-native-sdk@beta react-native-device-info react-native-keychain react-native-fast-crypto react-native-securerandom
+$ yarn add @node-fi/sdk-core@alpha @node-fi/react-native-sdk@alpha react-native-device-info react-native-keychain react-native-fast-crypto react-native-securerandom

                                 or

-$ npm install @node-fi/sdk-core@beta @node-fi/react-native-sdk@beta react-native-device-info react-native-keychain react-native-fast-crypto react-native-securerandom
+$ npm install @node-fi/sdk-core@alpha @node-fi/react-native-sdk@alpha react-native-device-info react-native-keychain react-native-fast-crypto react-native-securerandom
 ```

 #### For iOS